rackerlabs/technical-blog/_posts/2020-04-20-get-ready-to-conga-three-new-solutions-that-build-on-the-salesforce-platform.md

 ![]({% asset_path 2020-04-20-get-ready-to-conga-three-new-solutions-that-build-on-the-salesforce-platform/photo-1.png %})

 Conga is best known for its document generation solution.
-With Conga, you can create complicated documents like contracts, well-formatted Excel files&reg;, or simple quotes from your Salesforce&reg; data.
+With Conga, you can create complicated documents like contracts, well-formatted Excel&reg; files, or simple quotes from your Salesforce&reg; data.
 However, Conga continues to evolve its product suite with the addition of three new solutions: Contracts, Sign, and ActionGrid.
 All three are strong additions to the Conga suite, and all aim to more efficiently organize, simplify, and automate data document generation.

 ### Conga Contracts: Speed up the contract negotiation process